AliRezaJoodi/Electronics_Modules/Pulse Stabilization/README.md

-It's a schematic for **Pulse Stabilization**.
+It's about **Pulse Stabilization**.
 I tested it for many times and worked great.
 It has included:

+Schematic/V1.0:
+- Included schematic.
-- Schematic (It has included schematic file and will open with Altium Designer software.)
+- Last opened with Altium Designer Version 15.0.15
+- Made and tested successfully.

-### Schematic
+### Schematic V1.0
 ![This is an image](https://github.com/AliRezaJoodi/Electronic-Modules/blob/main/Pulse%20Stabilization/Schematic/V1.0.png?raw=true)